alejandro-garf/ThetaTauActiveMemberProjects/README.md

   - ***1 point*** feature/update #2 done
   - ***1 point*** feature/update #3 done
   - **1 points** Create YT video explaing the project to future teams working on legacy project
-  - **3 points** Check-in with the project chair for progress updates
+  - **3 points** Schedule a Project Check-in with Project Chair

 ### Your own project
 #### Cost: TBD
-Must create project proposal to be approved by E-board that incorperates the following info:
+Must create project proposal to be approved by E-board that incorperates the following info *Note this proposal will be used for me to create a checklist for you:
   - Team name
   - Active names
   - Project overview